Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 Where does that money go?

-Because as a percentage of the population, I don't think health care is...
+Because as a percentage of the population, I don't think healthcare is hospital attendance, sickness, and all that stuff is going up that dramatically.

-My question is if we have such a dramatic rise in annual costs for your premiums.
+My question is, if we have such a dramatic rise in annual costs for your premiums, around $4,000 a year on average.

-Hold on a second, James.
+That's hold on a second, James.

-And keep in mind that a lot of people are uh people who are paying full freight are subsidizing other people, right?
+And keep in mind that a lot of people are people who are paying full freight are subsidizing other people, right?

-And particularly the young and the healthy are subsidizing the older and the sick uh through the way this whole thing is structured.
+And particularly the young and the healthy are subsidizing the older and the sick through the way this whole thing is structured.

 That's really what it boils down to.

-a lot of healthcare resources who are obviously not paying for what they are getting, uh, and you have people that are subsidizing others in the programs, and including those who are getting government subsidies to buy the plans in the first place, right?
+And you have people that are subsidizing others in the programs, including those who are getting government subsidies to buy the plans in the first place, right?

-So it's just sort of putting the costs off onto for a lot of people, it's putting the costs off onto other people.
+So it's just sort of putting the costs off onto, for a lot of people, it's putting the costs off onto other people.

-So if you're in that individual market, especially if you're buying uh a program or you're buying coverage off the exchange, you're someone who may be subsidizing other people in that market.
+So if you're in that individual market, especially if you're buying a program or you're buying coverage off the exchange, you're someone who may be subsidizing other people in that market.

-Uh so the the money's going around.
+So the money's going around.

-You gotta watch what the other hand is doing because some people are getting a good deal out of this, a lot of people are not.
+You've got to watch what the other hand is doing because some people are getting a good deal out of this.

 But James, thank you for calling in.